 4. Get the app!

-If a survey panel has a mobile app available, consider downloading it.
-Getting notifications of new surveys on your phone will help you see them faster, making it less likely that a survey will be closed (or full) by the time you try taking it.
+If a survey company has a survey app available, consider downloading it.
+Getting notifications of new surveys on your phone will help you see them faster, making it less likely that a paid survey will be closed (or full) by the time you try taking it.
 An added bonus is convenience – take surveys while you’re queued in line for coffee, riding the bus, waiting at an appointment, etc.

 5. Log in daily

-There are a number of survey panels that post surveys daily to their website, and/or post new survey opportunities to their user’s account dashboards first, before emailing them.
+There are a number of legitimate paid surveys sites that post opportunities daily to their website, and/or post new survey opportunities to their user’s account dashboards first, before emailing them.
 Logging in daily to your account on such sites, will help you find online surveys to complete that you might otherwise miss.
-Some examples include: PaidViewpoint, Prolific, SurveyEveryone, and Surveynetwork.co.uk.
+A good example of this is: PaidViewpoint.

 6. Hate gift cards, but found a great survey panel?

-If you don’t like gift cards but like taking surveys with a certain survey panel and that’s all that they offer as a rewards option, there’s hope!
-First thing, double check the survey site’s rewards catalog to make sure there are no gift card options you really would use.
+If you don’t like gift cards (like an Amazon voucher), but like taking surveys with a certain survey panel and that’s all that they offer as a rewards option, there’s hope!
+First thing, double check the survey site’s rewards catalog to make sure there are indeed no gift card options you really would use.
 Gift cards to Walmart or Amazon e-codes can be very useful these days, as both offer groceries and household staples like paper towel and cleaning supplies, we all need and buy.

-If there are no useful gift card options available, consider redeeming your survey earnings for a popular gift card option that others may like, and sell it for cash or exchange it for a gift card you would actually use, using a gift card exchange website like CardCash.
-You will lose part of the gift card’s value this way, but for easy surveys with gift-card only panels (like Tellwut for example), this option might be worth exploring.
+If there are absolutely no useful gift card options available, consider redeeming your survey earnings for a popular gift card option that others may like, and sell it for cash or exchange it for a gift card you would actually use, using a gift card exchange website like CardCash.
+You will lose part of the gift card’s value this way, but if you’re desperate to cash out earnings for a reward and leave a panel, this option might be worth exploring.

 7. Plug away at what works

 Not every survey site will work well for you; some may offer boring surveys, too many disqualifications, or cashout minimums that take forever to attain.
 Stick with what works, and dump the ones that don’t.
-There are literally hundreds of online survey panels to choose from, so there’s no point in wasting time on ones that don’t work for you.
+There are literally hundreds of online survey panels to choose from, so there’s no point in wasting time on ones that don’t work for you or don’t offer specific rewards you’re looking for (like PayPal cash for instance).

 People who have online survey jobs are also known as ‘professional survey takers’, or ‘professional respondents’ in the market research industry, and researchers are not fond of them.

-The worry is that people who take surveys all the time are ‘gaming’ the system by being opportunistic by recognizing well paid studies, may provide poor, low-quality responses just to get through a survey, and may lie while answering survey qualification questions, just so they can take a survey they otherwise wouldn’t qualify for.
+The worry is that people who take surveys all the time are ‘gaming’ the system by being opportunistic.
+They do this by recognizing well paid studies, and may provide poor, low-quality responses just to get through an online paid survey.
+They may also lie while answering qualification and screener questions, just so they can complete a survey they wouldn’t otherwise qualify for.